 We look at how consumers decide on travel purchases, the channels they use to research, and the length of the decision making process.

-There is no typical travel research process, and it will vary according to the type of travel product, and factors like price.
+There is no typical travel booking process, and it will vary according to the type of travel product, and factors like price.

 So, for example, a family holiday may require more consideration and research than a quick weekend trip.